andravin/spio/README.md

 ### 5\.
 Compound Index

-Spio uses a Compound index to fold a linear offset into multiple dimensions.
+Spio uses a compound index to fold a linear offset into multiple dimensions.
 A common use case is folding CUDA `blockIdx` and `threadIdx` into logical tensor coordinates.

 **File:** [05\_compound\_index.cpp](spio/src_tests/tutorial/05_compound_index.cpp)